 The Seed Bride Initiative works because wedding vendors give what they do best.
 Makeup artists, photographers, caterers, decorators, designers, planners, and more donate their services so one deserving couple can have a complete wedding package at no cost.

 One vendor’s choice to join says it well.
-In an exclusive interview with Yen.com.gh, Mrs. Emmanuel Erinma Ukoha, the founder of Gele Center, says she saw the call for vendors post on the initiative’s official page, and she immediately reached out to help.
+In an exclusive interview with Yen.com.gh, Mrs. Emmanuel Erinma Ukoha, the founder of Gele Center, says she saw the call for vendors post on the initiative’s official Instagram page, and she immediately reached out to help.
 She told the news outlet she didn’t need a reason to join.
 Giving, she said, is simply part of who she is; when the chance to bless a couple came up, she signed on wholeheartedly.

-1. Submit your entry
+2. Submit your entry

-3. One entry per vendor
+3. One entry only

 Joining the Seed Bride Initiative is simple, but it matters that every vendor comes prepared and professional.
 Your service doesn’t just fill a role on the wedding day — it helps create a life-changing moment for a couple who otherwise could not afford it.